Drysuits Don't Make You Bulletproof

 All true and I can say “ditto” to each of those statements.
 However, I’m led to also give the cautionary warning, “A drysuit doesn’t make you bulletproof.”

 My concern is that feeling the warmth and protection that a drysuit gives us can lead to overreaching the limits of our skills and equipment.
 Something that happened almost a year ago still nags at the edge of my mind.
-In Cold Days in Hells, I wrote about a mid-March trip several of us took on the Hells Canyon stretch of the Snake River, where it cuts between Idaho and Oregon.
+Some time back, I wrote about a mid-March trip several of us took on the Hells Canyon stretch of the Snake River, where it cuts between Idaho and Oregon.
 We drove through snow to the put-in, and while it only rained on us along the river, snow coated the canyon walls above.
 The water was frigid.
 At Granite Rapid, Paco and I chose to run right into the center hole in the rapid.
 I thought later, and still think, we wouldn’t have made that choice had we not been wearing high-end NRS drysuits.
 While the hole looked clean, and we made it through fine, I don’t think we would have chanced a flip had we been less protected against the cold.

 My charge to you is this: by all means, add a drysuit to your gear bag.
 It will open new horizons to your boating life.
 And it may save your life.
 It will certainly increase your comfort level.
 However, merely look at it as one piece of your boating safety arsenal.